EQAR/deqar-docs/docs/institution_data.md

 The endpoint <https://backend.deqar.eu/connectapi/v1/institutions/> allows to query the full list of higher education institutions, with or without reports.

 The endpoint <https://backend.deqar.eu/connectapi/v1/providers/> allows to query the full list of all providers, with or without reports.
-The list can be filtered by type of provider, i.e. higher education instutitons and alternative providers.
+The list can be filtered by type of provider, i.e. higher education instutitons and other providers.

 The full definitions of the endpoints, the search parameters and the response object is available as [OpenAPI Specification 3.0](https://en.wikipedia.org/wiki/OpenAPI_Specification) at: